Type 8

 8 vs 1: Both gut types who can express anger, 1's anger is coloured by the superego, 8's has no reigns or rules

-8 vs 2: Two's want to be good, 8's want to be bad
+8 vs 2: Two's want to be good humans, 8's believe everything is ultimately an animal instinct

-8 vs 3: 3's can be aggressive, but not animalistic, they modulate themselves more appropriately, 8's revel in pissing people off
+8 vs 3: 3's can be assertive, but not animalistic or aggressive, they modulate themselves more appropriately

 8 vs 4: Both reactive types, both intense and biting, but 8's are the tough exterior with the marshmallow core underneath while 4's are the opposite, 4's use vulnerability as a point of strength and 8's avoid vulnerability to maintain strength/control

-8 vs 5: 5's will periodically feel overwhelmed by hidden feelings, 8's are better at squashing them, 5's are out of touch with their bodies and impulses, 8's indulge them
+8 vs 5: 5's 5's are out of touch with their bodies and impulses, 8's indulge them

-8 vs 6: Both can be reactive and aggressive, both can overdo strength, 6's tend to be interested in self-defence and martial arts, 8's are not identified with strength and don't feel the need to prove it, 6's rebel against authorities, 8's simply express their anger at whims, 8's are much more sure of themselves and 6's tend to second-guess and feel doubt internally, 6's can be anxious and 8's are generally calm and collected
+8 vs 6: Both can be reactive and aggressive, both can overdo strength, 6's tend to be interested in self-defence, 8's are not identified with strength and don't feel the need to prove it, 6's rebel against authorities, 8's simply express their anger at whims, 8's are much more sure of themselves and 6's tend to second-guess and feel doubt internally, 6's can be anxious and 8's are generally calm and collected

 8 vs 7: 7's can be more like "brats," 8's have less of a sense of comedy and trickery, 7's are also less controlling but can be equally aggressive